How to Plan a Wedding in Portugal from the UK

 As a Brit myself, I can tell you that Portugal is very conducive to a British wedding in so many ways!
 Beginning the process of planning a wedding abroad can a daunting and stressful one for anyone, which is why I have created an Ultimate Guide to Getting Married in Portugal to help you start the process.

 That guide will give you the basics for what you need to consider when thinking about planning a wedding in Portugal.
-However, I wanted to crete individual guides too with some top tips for my English, Scottish and Northern Irish couples who are researching their options in Portugal.
+However, I wanted to create individual guides too with some top tips for my English, Scottish and Northern Irish couples who are researching their options in Portugal.

 Photo by Aguiam Wedding Photography